sonic-pi-net/sonic-pi/README.md

 ## The Live Coding Synth for Everyone.

-Sonic Pi is a new kind of musical instrument.
+Sonic Pi is a **new kind of musical instrument**.
 Instead of strumming strings or whacking things with sticks - you write code - live.

 Sonic Pi has been designed with the aim to find a harmonious balance